DockYard/valid_field/README.md

 # ValidField

-ValidField allows you to unit test changesets defined on a model
+ValidField allows you to unit test changesets

 ## Usage